Anchorsify/Anchorsify.github.io/_summons/Snake.md

 **Emperor Cobra Venom** *(Injury, Ingestion, Contact, Inhalation)*
  - Poison: 4
- - Paralysis: 2
+ - Paralysis: 4
  - Duration: 250
  - Toxicology: 25 (to be used by a human)

 ###### 4. Abilities
 **Standard Actions**
-Cobras may use Dodge, Move, Block, and Parry (unarmed only) as described in the Combat chapter of the PHB, without their summoner needing to spend AP.
+Cobras may use the Block, Dodge, Hide, Move, and Parry (unarmed only) actions as described in the Combat chapter of the PHB, without their summoner needing to spend AP.

 **Bite** *(Speed 10, 8 AP)*
 The cobra bites someone!
-This does 5d6 damage.
+This does 10d10 damage.
 If partial defense does not apply, the opponent must also defend against the cobra's venom, with the cobra receiving a +5 bonus to its Toxicology roll.

 **Constrict** *(Speed 14, 6 AP)*
 A cobra can grab someone and wrap them in its tail.
 This is treated as a grapple, but the cobra suffers none of the normal penalties for being in a grapple; however, it cannot move while holding someone this way.
 Every 10 IC, the person being constricted suffers a Suffocation 1 and takes 5*(cobra's damage bonus) damage.
 The cobra has a +5 bonus to its rolls to maintain the grapple.
 Escape Grapple cannot be used to escape from a cobra's coils.
 If the cobra chooses to Bite the person it's constricting, their defense has a -6 penalty.